How to Improve Business Agility in Your Organization

 DO: Understand What Business Agility Is

 Business agility is the ability to sense internal and external changes and respond appropriately to delight your customers and drive value for your organization.
+It’s about more than just adopting Agile software development practices—it’s about transforming into a truly agile organization where all parts of the business adapt and evolve.
+This approach enables organizations to navigate digital transformation effectively and gain a competitive advantage in the marketplace.

 DO: Be Open-Minded to New Ways of Working and Learning